CesarBarilla/MFG-Cities_Code/README.md

 # MFG-Cities_Code
- Code for "A MFG Model for Cities" (Barilla, Carlier, Lasry)
+ Code for "A MFG Model for the Dynamics of Cities" (Barilla, Carlier, Lasry 2020)